 Predicting means to guess with a fair amount of certainty what an outcome is going to be.
-Activating prior knowledge means taking the experiences and information stored in the brain, and using it to color your current understanding.
+Activating prior knowledge means taking the experiences and information stored in the brain and using it to color your current understanding.

-The three most common connections we discuss with our kiddos are text-to-text, text to self, and text to world.
+The three most common connections we discuss with our kiddos are text-to-text, text-to-self, and text-to-world.
 This strategy is critical for our kiddos to master because the connections they make will be an indicator of their ability to remember and categorize information.

 This seems pretty obvious, but there are many layers to this strategy as well.
 As teachers, we are constantly using questioning with our kiddos to determine their level of understanding on a variety of topics.
 Most kiddos never lack for questions, so I’d say they have this questioning thing down pat.

-“To derive by reasoning; conclude or judge from evidence” is the perfect definition for inferring.
+“To derive by reasoning; conclude or judge from evidence” is Webster’s perfect definition for inferring.
 Teaching our kiddos to infer informs them on “reading between the lines.”
 Therefore, we are providing them with the tools they need to make connections.

 Being able to visualize means “to recall or form mental images or pictures.”
 When we teach children to visualize, we are helping them understand the thoughts and pictures created in their own minds.

 Determining importance is exactly what it says…deciding what is most important rather than what is just interesting.
-This can be tricky because finding important facts in a text to a kiddo means finding interesting parts.
+This can be tricky because, to a kiddo, finding important facts in a text means finding interesting parts.